A fast and effective kernel two-sample test for large-scale data: Introduction

 \subsection{Our contribution}

 In this paper, we develop a fast and effective kernel-based test for high-dimensional large-scale data and provide the asymptotic distribution of the new test statistic, offering easy off-the-shelf tools for large datasets.
-The main contributions of this paper are summarized below: \begin{itemize} \item The new approach does not need to resort to the cumbersome procedures, such as optimization procedures for the kernel bandwidth or other parameters by data splitting and grid search, making the new test much faster and more efficient than the existing tests. \item We conduct numerical studies and demonstrate that the new method is more versatile and powerful for a wide range of alternatives in both synthetic and real world data. \item Unlike other fast kernel methods that require the two samples to have the same sample size, the new test statistic can be applied to the unbalanced sample design. \end{itemize}
+The main contributions of this paper are summarized below: \begin{enumerate} \item Efficiency: The new approach eliminates the need for cumbersome procedures such as optimization for kernel bandwidth or other parameters through data splitting and grid search, making it significantly faster than existing methods. \item Effectiveness: The new test statistic leverages patterns caused by the curse of dimensionality, performing well across a wide range of alternatives. \item Flexibility: This is the first fast kernel method for large-scale data capable of handling unequal sample sizes. \end{enumerate}

+Table \ref{tab:comparison} gives a high-level comparison between the proposed method and existing benchmark methods in three aspects.
+The approach we introduce in this paper is the only one of the four which renders all of the desired properties.
+The detail results can be found in Section \ref{sec:experiment}.

 The organization of the paper is as follows.
 The new test is proposed and discussed in Section \ref{sec:new}.
 Section \ref{sec:experiment} examines the performance of the new test under various simulation settings.
-The new approach is illustrated by real data applications in Section \ref{sec:real}.
-We discuss a few other block approaches along the same line in Section \ref{sec:discussion}, and conclude in Section \ref{sec:conclusion}.
+Section \ref{sec:real} illustrate the new approach with real data applications.
+We discuss a few other blocking approaches along similar lines in Section \ref{sec:discussion} and conclude in Section \ref{sec:conclusion}.
+The codes for implementing the proposed method and reproducing simulation experiments are available at GitHub (\url{https://github.com/hoseungs/Fast_kenel_two-sample_test}).